-In order to provide a safe and successful event, we are considering a virtual Cybersecurity Workshop using the Accelevents Platform.
+In order to provide a safe and successful event, the Cybersecurity Workshop is going Virtual!
+We will be using the Accelevents Platform.
 The video below is a quick video on how to enter and navigate the virtual event hub as an attendee.
 FAQ and best practices will be posted soon!
 If you have any questions please email Lena@itea.org

 Watch Live – Watch presentations, keynotes and panel discussions from top industry thought-leaders all day, every day!